Skip to main content

 • Entire tables (including all members of the table)

-You build the segment by constructing a series of filter rules, using individual filters rules and/or filter groups (groups of filter rules joined by the same "AND" or "OR" conjunction).
+• Using the Segment Builder: You build the segment by constructing a series of filter rules, using individual filter rules and/or filter groups (groups of filter rules joined by the same "AND" or "OR" conjunction).

-When building a new segment from your first-party data assets, you also view the overlaps between the new segment and your other data assets (for more information, see "Overlap Data Assets".).
+When building a new segment from your first-party data assets with the Segment Builder, you also view the overlaps between the new segment and your other data assets (for more information, see "Overlap Data Assets".).
 You can also choose to split the segment into multiple segments (for purposes such as test and control).

-Once you've built a segment, that segment appears on the Segments page.
+Once you've built a segment, that segment appears on the Segments page in the “Built Segments” area.
 You can then distribute that segment to your desired destinations (for more information, see "Distribute Data to a Destination").

 Guidelines for Building Segments

-When building segments with the Segment Builder, keep the following guidelines in mind:
+When building segments in Connect, keep the following guidelines in mind:

 • When creating a rule group: